edermartioli/exoplanet-atmosphere/README.md

 - mini-lib: folder containing 9 FITS files of transmission and emission spectra modelled in 'c-k' mode.
 - mini-lib_lbl: folder containing 9 FITS files of transmission and emission spectra modelled in 'lbl' mode.
-- create_db.py: Python file that must be run after downloading any of the libraries (`mini-lib`, `mini-lib_lbl`, or `exoatmos_lib`) are downloaded, to redefine local path of files in the `db.json` file present in each these libraries.
+- create_db.py: Python file that must be run after downloading any of the libraries (`mini-lib`, `mini-lib_lbl`, or `exoatmos_lib`) to redefine local path of files in the database `db.json`.
 - exoatmos_params.py: Python file where input parameters can be changed.
-Now set to parameters that represent best object HD 189733 b.
+By default parameters are set to those representing the exoplanet HD 189733 b.
 - exoatmos_params_full-lib.py: Python file where input parameters can be changed.
-Now set to values that represent best an average Hot Jupiter planet.
+Here the parameters are set to those representing an average Hot Jupiter planet.
 - exoatmoslib.py: Python file containing functions useful to the calculation of the library.
 - exoplanetlib.py: Python library for exoplanetary quantities (placeholder for on-going work).
 - generate_library.py: Python file used to generate library, as a function of the input parameters given in Python file called exoatmos_params.py
-- generate_spectrum.py: Python file used to generate individual spectrum fo the library.
+- generate_spectrum.py: Python file used to generate an individual spectrum of the library.
 - models_lib.py: Python file containing functions useful to the calculation of the library.
 - select_models.py: Python file used to select nearest entry of the library or interpolate, as a function of the input parameters given in Python file called exoatmos_params.py and the options given in the command line.
-- spirou_export_1D_spectrum.py: Python routine that reads SPIRou reduced spectra and exports the data to 1D spectrum in FITS format, suitable for the trasmission spectroscopy analysis (placeholder for on-going work).
+- spirou_export_1D_spectrum.py: Python routine that reads SPIRou reduced spectra and exports the data to 1D spectrum in FITS format, suitable for the transmission spectroscopy analysis (placeholder for on-going work).
 - spiroulib.py: Python library for handling SPIRou data (placeholder for on-going work).

 Disk space needed is as follows: 140.0 Mb for the content of this GitHub page, 20.65 Gb for the full scale library, 4.3 Gb for the opacity files in c-k mode, and 240 Gb for the opacity files in lbl mode.
 Opacity files and installation of `petitRADTRANS` are available at https://petitradtrans.readthedocs.io/en/latest/.

 Note that the full scale library `exoatmos_lib` as it is defined in exoatmos_params_full-lib.py takes around 9.5 hours to run per molecule.

 GUIDE to simple use: